 European shares nudge higher after rollercoaster week

-Sept 2 (Reuters) - European stocks reclaimed some lost ground on Friday following a brutal week underlined by mounting concerns over energy crisis, red-hot inflation data and sharply higher bets of an aggressive rate hike by the European Central Bank due next week.
+Sept 2 (Reuters) - European stocks rose nearly 1% on Friday at the end of a week that was battered by concerns over a spike in energy prices, red-hot inflation and higher bets of an interest rate hike by the European Central Bank next week.

-The pan-European STOXX 600 rose 0.7%, snapping five sessions of losses, although the index was set for a weekly loss of nearly 4% - its third straight weekly decline. .STOXX
+The pan-European STOXX 600 rose 0.8%, snapping five sessions of losses, although the index was set for a weekly decline of 3.5% - its third straight week in the red. .STOXX

+"It'll be interesting to see if Europe can maintain today's rebound considering we're heading into the weekend not certain that gas will start flowing through Nord Stream 1 again tomorrow," said Craig Erlam, senior market analyst at OANDA.

+Flows of Russian gas via the Nord Stream 1 pipeline to Germany remained at zero on Friday morning after Russia's Gazprom GAZP.MM halted supplies for a three-day maintenance outage on Aug.
+31.

+Investors this week sharply raised their bets on a large 75 bps rate hike from the ECB at its meeting next Thursday following hawkish commentary from policymakers and another record high inflation print in August.
+GVD/EUR

+Money markets priced in an 80% chance of a 75 bps hike at the meeting, compared with less than 50% last Friday, per Refinitiv data.

-Shares of Credit Suisse CSGN.S rose 3.2% after a source told Reuters that Switzerland's second-biggest bank is considering cutting around 5,000 jobs as part of a cost-reduction drive.
+Shares of Credit Suisse CSGN.S rose 2.1% following reports that Switzerland's second-biggest bank is considering cutting around 5,000 jobs in a cost-reduction drive.

-Among other stocks, Equinor EQNR.OL fell 1% after the Norwegian energy group said it has completed its exit from Russia.

-Ryanair RYA.I firmed nearly 2%, as the low-cost carrier saw a record number of passengers in August for the fourth straight month and consolidated its position as Europe's largest airline by passenger numbers.
+Ryanair RYA.I firmed 0.7% as the Irish low-cost carrier saw a record number of passengers in August for the fourth straight month.

+Philips PHG.AS slumped to its lowest level since July 2012 after a subsidiary of the Dutch medical device maker agreed to pay more than $24 million to resolve alleged false claims over respiratory-related medical equipment, the U.S. Justice Department said.

+Lacklustre August sales by Volvo Cars VOLCARb.ST pushed shares of the Swedish automaker down 1.4%.

 (Reporting by Anisha Sircar in Bengaluru; Editing by Sherry Jacob-Phillips)